LIVER CLEANSE SALAD WITH ARTICHOKE, GARLIC, RADISH, AND RED WINE VINEGAR

 High Fiber Laxative

 A class of laxative that adds bulk and water to stools.
-The size of a stool stimulates peristalsis and the stool passes more easily through the colon.
-It is important to drink plenty of water when using high fiber laxatives, as they can be dehydrating.
+The large size of the stool stimulates peristalsis so the stool can pass more easily through the colon.
+It is important to drink plenty of water when using high fiber laxatives, as they can be dehydr

 SEE ALL 'HIGH-FIBER-LAXATIVE' FOODS / HERBS